har-in-air/ESP8266_SPO2_PULSE_LOGGER/README.md

 <img src="ConfigPortal2.png" />

-* If you want to change the Internet Access point configuration SSID/PW, or the Thingspeak parameters, start the AP portal by pressing the configuration button connected to GPIO0 when you see the Battery voltage status on the OLED display.
+* If you want to change the Internet Access point configuration SSID/PW or the Thingspeak parameters, start the AP portal by pressing the configuration button (GPIO0) when you see the display prompt.
 Keep it pressed until you see confirmation of the portal startup.
 Now connect to the portal and make your changes.

 <img src="screenshot.png"/>

+* Battery and WiFi status are shown in the left side of the display.
+If the unit was not able to connect to the configured IAP, or if unable to connect to ThingSpeak with 3 consecutive attempts, the Wifi radio is turned off and no WiFi icon will be displayed.

 ## Power management